terraform-ibm-modules/tim-mcp/README.md

 For installation, version pinning, and usage workflows, follow the instructions provided in [TIM-MCP tutorial](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-using-tim-mcp).

+## Using TIM-MCP

+Once configured, your AI assistant can help you build IBM Cloud infrastructure from simple to complex deployments.
+Ask for help with scenarios like:

+### Getting Started with IBM Cloud
+- "I am new to IBM Cloud.
+Help me create a simple and cheap OpenShift cluster and access the console"
+- "I want to create a simple basic virtual server on IBM Cloud and SSH to it"

+### Building Enterprise Infrastructure
+- "Design a VPC + OpenShift: Create a complete container platform with networking, including multi-zone VPC, subnets, OpenShift/ROKS cluster, and load balancers"
+- "Design a Secure Landing Zone: Implement enterprise-grade security with network isolation, encryption key management, private endpoints, and security groups"
+- "Design a Multi-Zone HA Database: Design resilient database infrastructure across 3+ availability zones with automated failover, backup strategies, and disaster recovery"

+### Quick Solutions
+- "Design a Quick POC Setup: Rapidly deploy a minimal viable environment with compute instances, basic networking, and essential services for testing"
+- "Design a FS-Validated Architecture: Deploy compliant infrastructure meeting Financial Services requirements with HPCS encryption, audit logging, and regulatory controls"
+- "Design a Hub-Spoke Network: Create an enterprise network architecture with centralized connectivity, network segmentation, and secure VPC interconnection"

 ## Troubleshooting

 If you face any issue, use the [troubleshooting guide](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-troubleshoot-tim-mcp-error) to diagnose and resolve common errors.